-German institutions of higher education operate on a two-semester basis.
-There is a winter semester and a summer semester.
+German colleges and universities generally have two semesters - the winter semester and the summer semester.
 Each last for half a year.
 The winter semester officially starts on 1 October and ends on 31 March.
 The summer semester runs from 1 April to 30 September.

-The semesters are not identical to the lecture periods, however.
-In the winter semester, lectures take place from mid-October to mid-February; in the summer semester, from mid-April to mid-July.
+However, the periods during which lectures take place, are different.
+In the winter semester, this is generally from mid-October to mid-February, and in the summer semester from mid-April to mid-July.

 Examinations are usually held at the start of the semester breaks.
-They can involve written exams, oral exams or a term paper.
-Each degree course and module has its own exam structure.
+They are either written exams, oral exams or a written task such as an essay.
+The exam that you take depends on your degree course and module.
 Almost all courses require you to complete modules in order to gain credit points (CP), which you need to complete your degree.

-- lectures are attended by many students.
-They take notes while the lecturer delivers their presentation.
-This format is especially common in early semesters.
+- Lectures are attended by many students.
+The lecturer delivers the lesson and the students take notes.
+This format is common in the early semesters.

-- Seminars involve fewer students.
-Unlike lectures, they are interactive.
-Professors and students discuss a topic on the basis of academic texts.
+- Seminars involve fewer students and are more interactive than lectures.
+Lecturers and students discuss a topic based on academic texts.

 - Colloquiums are courses for students who wish to write a dissertation.
-They give the participants a platform to present their research topic and discuss it with their course mates and the professor.
+They give the participants a chance to present their research topic and discuss it with their fellow students and the lecturer.

-Most German universities and technical colleges are state-run.
-They are funded by the government, so students do not pay any tuition fees.
-Instead, they pay a small fee of EUR 100–400 per semester.
-The exact sum depends on the university.
-This fee covers administrative costs, student council contributions and the semester ticket, which gives you free access to regional public transport.
-All students pay this fee.
+Most German colleges and universities are state-run.
+They are funded by the government, therefore there are no tuition fees.
+Instead, you pay a study fee of between EUR 100 and 400 per semester, depending on the university.
+This fee covers administrative costs, student council contributions and the semester ticket.
+The semester ticket gives you free access to local public transport.
+All students have to pay the study fee.

-International students must prove their financial independence to study in Germany.
-This means that they need to show liquid funds of EUR 8,000 per year.
-As proof, universities accept e.g. a guarantor’s letter from a relative, proof of assets or a scholarship.
+As an international student you must provide evidence that you are financially self-sufficient in order to study in Germany.
+This means that you need to prove that you have around EUR 8,000 per year.
+Proof can be provided in the form of a guarantor’s letter from relatives, proof of assets or a scholarship.

-If you obtain a study or research stipend, you can use it to cover the cost of your studies partially or even fully.
-This option is primarily available to students in advanced semesters.
-Certain stipends offer special further education measures in addition to financial support.
-Your eligibility for certain stipends depends not only on your marks but also on your place of study, social involvement, country of origin, degree course or religion.
-Have a look at the website of the Federal Ministry for Education and Research (BMBF) or the German Academic Exchance Service (DAAD) to find a stipend for which you are eligible.
+With a study or research grant, you can finance your studies in part or even in full.
+This option is primarily available to students in higher semesters.
+Some grants offer special further education courses in addition to financial support.
+Eligibility for certain grants does not just depend on your marks, but also on the place of study, social commitment, country of origin, degree course or religion.
+On the websites of the Bundesministerium für Bildung und Forschung (Federal Ministry for Education and Research), BMBF, or the Deutscher Adakemischer Austauschdienst (German Academic Exchance Service), DAAD, you will most likely find a grant which suits your needs.

-In certain cases, foreign students can apply for governmental funding as per the German Federal Training Assistance Act (BAFöG).
-Please consult the website of the Federal Ministry for Education and Research (BMBF) to find out more.
+In certain cases, foreign students can also apply for state funding (BAFöG).
+To find out whether you are eligible, you can consult the Federal Ministry for Education and Research (BMBF) website.

-Contact the institutions directly to inquire about stipend programmes.
+Contact the colleges and universities in advance to inquire about scholarship programmes.